Reeb Graph Metrics from the Ground Up: Bottleneck Distance

-where $\zeta$ is a bijection between multiset of points of $D_1$ and $D_2$ where points are allowed to be matched to the diagonal. \end{definition} In order to allow matchings with the diagonal, often one thinks of the persistence diagram as being a collection of off-diagonal points along with countably infinite copies of every point on the diagonal.
-An alternate view point which achieves the same result but might be more accessible to the combinatorially minded is the following. \begin{definition}[Combinatorial version] A matching between $D_1$ and $D_2$ is a bijection on a subset of the off-diagonal points of the two diagrams
+where $\zeta$ is a bijection between the points of the multisets $D_1\cup\Delta$ and $D_2\cup\Delta$. \end{definition} In this setting, each pair is allowed to be matched to the diagonal which essentially gives the matching a choice of either incurring a cost based on its comparison to another feature of the opposite diagram or incur a cost based solely on its own size.
+An alternate viewpoint which achieves the same result but might be more accessible to the combinatorially minded is the following.